"Our methods take into consideration the spontaneous

 Maria Montessori - The Discovery of the Child

-I am the director, MCI Montessori trainer, as well as a Montessori teacher of The Children’s House Montessori Kindergarten and The Morning Star Montessori Nursery School.
+I am the director, MCI Montessori trainer, as well as a Montessori teacher of The Children’s House Montessori Kindergarten.

 In the first six years of life, a child learns his language (or sometimes several languages), learns how to communicate feelings and ideas, learns about his culture, about animals, plants, trees, growing cycles, seasons, weather, families strangers, living and non-living things, what can be eaten, how to use all his physical abilities in walking, running, crawling, etc. He becomes independent, makes his own friends with peers, begins to develop a moral awareness of good and bad and the consequences of a bad decision.
 He learns about his environment, his society, family holidays and traditions, math concepts, science concepts, expresses himself through artistic endeavors with pictures and drawings and paintings.
 And this is really just the tip of the iceberg in the amount of knowledge a child assimilates in this most important introduction to his life.

-My mission statement for The Children's House Montessori Kindergarten and The Morning Star Montessori Nursery school is as follows:
+My mission statement for The Children's House Montessori Kindergarten is as follows:

 "Children are our most precious gifts in life!
-Our objective at The Children's House and The Morning Star is to make the child first schooling experience a positive one be providing a nurturing and supportive environment in which a child can grow and develop socially, academically, cognitively and emotionally."
+Our objective at The Children's House is to make the child first schooling experience a positive one by providing a nurturing and supportive environment in which a child can grow and develop socially, academically, cognitively and emotionally."

 Ms. Kim Ferreira